goldcoinreserve/gcr-node/README.md

 This can be done by gcr-node too, but it needs to be a step separated from gcr-node start because funds are required to announce transactions.

-You can find the main address to fund in the file located at node/target/addresses.yml
+1. **Send tokens to your main account** (You can find the main address to fund in the file located at node/target/addresses.yml)

-To decrypt your private keys, you can use this command:
+If you want to export private keys first you have to decrypt by using following command:

 ```
 gcr-node decrypt --source target/addresses.yml --destination plain-addresses.yml
 ```

-The decrypted file with your provate keys will be located at node/plain-addresses.yml
+The decrypted file with your private keys will be located at node/plain-addresses.yml

-Once the node is running with gcr-node start and you have funded its account, from a different terminal (but from the same folder), simply type:
+2. **Link your account.** Once the node is running with gcr-node start and you have funded its account, from a different terminal (but from the same folder), simply type:

 ```
 gcr-node link